-

 means "childishly mischievous".
 This led Shakespeare's Puck character...

-sentimental and
+Sentimental and

-often puckish — optimistic, he is in full
+often puckish—optimistic, he is full of

 enthusiasm for his